hackerschoice/hackerschoice.github.io/segfault/faq/index.md

    Immediately on log out.
 Your server shuts down and all system data and memory is wiped.
 Your private data in /sec and /root is only accessible while your server is running.
 When you log back in using the same `SECRET` then a new server is started and your (old) private data is attached again to /sec (encrypted).
 If you also want to destroy your encrypted data then you can `rm -rf /sec && halt`.

 1. **Why are my changes lost?**<a id="lost"></a>
    Data in your home directory and in /sec, /onion and /everyone is permanent and wont get lost (unless you delete the data).
 Data in (/usr, /tmp, ...) is only valid for the duration of the session and will disappear when you log out.
 Chances are that you used `apt install` and got a warning.
 You can use `apt install` but the package can only be used until you log out.
-Instead tell us and we will install the package to the core system and make it permanentally available.
 Alternativly you can install any package to `/sec/usr` or [pay for an upgrade](../buy-an-upgrade).

+1. **Is there a list of tools**
+   The server comes with around 8GB of pre-installed tools.
+See the [full list](https://github.com/hackerschoice/segfault/blob/main/guest/Dockerfile).
+Let us know if any tool is missing and we can add it (permanentally).

 1. **Log in without password**
 Save this SSH key to `~/.ssh/id_sf`.